markkose/Battery-Pack-Design/README.md

 The Accumulator Container/Battery Pack has 288 batteries and a maximum voltage of 600V with 7.45kWh and consists of 12 segments of batteries (12s2p), 2 high-voltage relay contacts and a high current fast-blow fuse.

-Here, it is shown the full assembly of the container.
-Let's see more carefully each individual part.
+The full assembly of the battery container.

 ![photo](Screenshots/Screenshot_10.png)